If you mention content, you will not be strangers to what content is anymore.

 - Content target is not the correct keyword.
 For example, the article information targets service keywords again.

 - Duplicate internal content when copying one or several articles on your domain.

 - Duplicate external content when copying one or several articles on someone else’s domain.

 - Not exactly a 100% duplicate but a 70-80% duplicate.

 - The page has almost no content but only the menu, footer, and sidebar.

-However, some e-commerce product pages are forced to duplicate content or write short content, such as the computer market, the mouse, the keyboard will have content that is the correct parameter.
-Many contents are required to duplicate large (less content) such as business content such as contact page, recruitment.
+However, some e-commerce product pages are forced to duplicate content or write short content, such as the computer market, the mouse, and the keyboard will have content that is the correct parameter.
+Many contents are required to duplicate large (less content) such as business content such as contact pages, and recruitment.

 Usually, the website has 3 main content types:

 - Main content: 75%